Sphynx Cat Health Issues: Common Concerns

 HCM (Hypertrophic Cardiomyopathy)

-Sphynx cats have a genetic predisposition to HCM, a heart condition.
+Sphynx cats have a genetic predisposition to HCM, a heart condition that can affect their overall health.
 Regular veterinary check-ups, including cardiac evaluations, are crucial in managing this potential issue.
+Being proactive about your cat’s heart health can make all the difference.

 Respiratory Issues

-Due to their unique physiology, Sphynx cats may have respiratory challenges.
-It's important to be vigilant for any signs of labored breathing and seek prompt veterinary care if needed.
+Due to their unique physiology, Sphynx cats may experience respiratory challenges.
+Keep an eye out for any signs of labored breathing or coughing, and don’t hesitate to seek prompt veterinary care if needed.

 Environmental Sensitivities